liouh/picross/README.md

 * Right click : mark cell as inactive
 * Right click + drag : mark multiple cells as inactive

+On touch capable devices:

+* Tap: mark cell as active
+* Tap and hold: mark cell as inactive

 ### Features

 * Adjustable grid dimensions (the code is generic and supports any dimension, but a 30x30 game can take up to 2 hours)